 Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 We were on this specific NCL Prima 11 Night Northern Europe itinerary based entirely on being able to sail through Geirangerfjord!
 Well…my family may not have known why I booked this one (vs the cruise that went in the opposite direction and didn’t stop here).
-But friends in the know had raved about how this was the “do not miss/prettiest place in Norway” so it had been on my wanderlist for some time.
+But friends in the know had raved about how this was THE “do not miss and/or prettiest place in Norway” so it had been on my wanderlist for some time.
+The question would be would this port stop live up to that hype?

 LOGISTICS